Ragnar Klavan: Paide Linnameeskond

 On 1 July 2021, Klavan signed for Estonian Meistriliiga club Paide Linnameeskond, returning to Estonia after 17 years abroad.
 He made his debut for the club in a 2–1 loss against Śląsk Wrocław in the UEFA Europa Conference League qualifying match and his league debut ended 0–0 against the defending champion FC Flora on 31 July.
 In the next game against Viljandi Tulevik he scored two goals.

+Tallinna Kalev

+On 17 July 2023, Klavan signed for Estonian Meistriliiga club Tallinna Kalev.
+He joined the first team squad of the club, which he has been the president of since 2016.
+Klavan made his last professional appearance in football on 30 November 2024, guiding Kalev to a 1–0 extra-time victory against Viimsi in the Meistriliiga relegation play-offs.

+Retirement

+On 10 December 2024, Klavan held a press conference to announce his retirement from professional football and his candidacy for the presidency of the Estonian Football Association.
+In an election held on 19 June 2025, Klavan received 34 votes and lost to the incumbent president Aivar Pohlak, who secured 68 votes.

 International career

 Klavan began his youth career in 1999 with the Estonia under-15 team.
 He also represented the under-17, under-18, under-20, and under-21 national sides, amassing 22 youth appearances overall.

 Klavan made his senior international debut for Estonia on 3 July 2003, at age 17, in 5–1 loss to Lithuania at the 2003 Baltic Cup.
 He scored his first international goal on 31 May 2006, in a 1–1 home draw against New Zealand in a friendly.
 Klavan made his 50th appearance for the national team on 11 October 2008, in a 3–0 home defeat to Spain in a qualification match for the 2010 FIFA World Cup.
 He played in both matches against the Republic of Ireland in the UEFA Euro 2012 qualifying play-offs as Estonia lost 5–1 on aggregate.

 On 29 February 2012, Klavan captained Estonia for the first time and scored in a 2–0 friendly victory over El Salvador.
 In 2012, he succeeded Raio Piiroja as Estonia's captain.
 On 27 March 2015, Klavan made his 100th appearance for Estonia, in a 0–3 away loss to Switzerland in a UEFA Euro 2016 qualifying match.
 Klavan has been named Estonian Footballer of the Year a record seven times, in 2012, 2014, 2015, 2016, 2017, 2018 and 2019.